honami82/deepixel-dev1.github.io/pixieunity/tutorial/index.md

 ## Input module states

-Input module has two states.
+Input module has four states.
 The flow chart as below shows how these value is determined.
 If the state is changed, the EventSystem call OnInputModuleStateChanged() method.
 You could override the function for intercepting [the event](#Pixie-pointer-events).